When do black eyed Susans bloom? And how to extend their flowering season?

 Tammy Sons runs TN Nursery, a plant nursery based in Tennessee, where they sell over 3,000 black-eyed Susan plants weekly and grow them from seeds.

-Good news, black eyed susans have a blooming period much longer than most other flowers.
-They typically first bloom in either early or mid-summer, and then they’ll continue to flower all the way up until the first frost when the time comes to cut black eyed susans back.
+Good news, black-eyed susans have a blooming period much longer than most other flowers.
+They typically first bloom in either early or mid-summer, and then they’ll continue to flower up until the first frost when the time comes to cut black-eyed susans back.

-To ensure abundant and long-lasting blooms, provide your black eyed Susans with full sun exposure for at least six hours a day and plenty of space to grow (they may need lifting and dividing over time).
+To ensure abundant and long-lasting blooms, plant black-eyed Susans in a spot with full sun exposure for at least six hours a day and give them plenty of space to grow (they may need lifting and dividing over time).

 Tony O’Neil, Founder of Simplify Gardening says, ‘They are adaptable plants that can thrive in different soil conditions, although well-drained soil is preferable.
 Regular watering and deadheading of faded flowers will help prolong the blooming season, as removing spent blooms encourages the plant to produce more flowers.’